 Number 13 displays a small blue plaque that marks the former offices of the “fifth Beatle,” Brian Epstein.

-In 1963 Brian moved his offices from the Beatles home of Liverpool to this location in the heart of Covent Garden where he would manage numerous acts – including the Beatles – for more than a year.
+In 1963 Brian moved his offices from the Beatles' home in Liverpool to this location in the heart of Covent Garden where he would manage numerous acts - including the Beatles - for more than a year.

-To find more about the Fab Four, check out our posts on Beatles’ sights in London.
+To find out more about the Fab Four, check out our posts on the Beatles' sights in London.

 Or join us on our one-of-a-kind Rock n’ Roll Tour to see where the Beatles lived, recorded, and relaxed in London’s West End, which is also offered as a GPS-led audio tour.